distributed-system-analysis/smallfile/README.md

 directory.
 Remote worker processes are invoked via the smallfile_remote.py command and read this file to discover test parameters.

-How remote worker threads are launched
+Launching remote worker threads
 ----------

 For Linux or other non-Windows environments, the test driver launches worker threads using parallel ssh commands to invoke the smallfile_remote.py program, and when this program exits, that is how the test driver discovers that the remote threads on this host have completed.

 For Windows environments, ssh usage is more problematic.
 Sshd requires installation of cygwin, a Windows app that emulates a Linux-like environment, but we really want to test with native win32 environment instead.
 So a different launching method is used (and this method works on non-Windows environments as well).

-How results are returned to master process
+Returning results
 -----------------

 For either single-host or multi-host tests, each test thread is implemented as